-After your cattle tour, why not visit “England’s most haunted castle” for lunch or coffee.
+After your cattle tour, why not visit “England’s most haunted castle” for lunch or coffee?
 Brace yourself for a terrifying tour of a real castle; fearsome torture chamber, eerie dungeon and magnificent state rooms.
-If you’re really brave, join a nerve-jangling night time ghost tour.
+If you’re really brave, join a nerve-jangling night-time ghost tour!

 There is no direct access from Chillingham Castle to the Cattle Park.

 - Dogs, including guide and assistance dogs, are not allowed into the Cattle Park.
-This is because the responses of the cattle, to dogs of any size, can be unpredictable.
-Our Staff will happily look after your dogs whilst you enjoy a tour.
+This is because the responses of the wild cattle, to dogs of any size, can be unpredictable.

-- Wheelchairs can access the new Pavilion but are not suitable in the cattle park due to the unevenness of the terrain.
-However, our warden will be happy to show you around in his vehicle, if suited, at his discretion and with a minimum of 24 hours notice.
+- Wheelchairs can access the new Pavilion but are not suitable in the Cattle Park due to the unevenness of the terrain.
+However, our warden will be happy to show you around in his vehicle, if suited, subject to staff availability and with a minimum of 24 hours notice.
 Please note this vehicle can only accommodate two visitors.
 (Subject to any current COVID restrictions.)
 Please phone 01668 215250 or email [email protected] to enquire.